 The usual situations you find that happening you can find out the origin culture in a matter of seconds.
 And think about it, take some sort of food item you enjoy, you probably would get it just because you enjoyed it and just accepted it as it was part of life and not have a second thought about its origins.
 Upon learning the origins of said food item then you probably appreciated the culture all the more and still continued to get it because you just enjoy it.

 There is zero malice behind cultural appropriation and it’s not about making thing “more white.”
 Honestly often times it’s about what sells.
 To call it a white thing is to deny that all people do it.
 Take for example Poland.
 I’m Polish and I’ve been to Poland several times.
 They LOVE Americans and American pop culture.
 They try to act more American and I got soooo many compliments on my American accent when speaking Polish.
 Now are they trying to destroy America with their love of American pop culture?
 No way, they appreciate it!
-To appropriate is to appreciate. 🙂
+To appropriate is to appreciate. 🙂10 Reply

-The best comparison I can think of is The Nightmare Before Christmas.
++1 yThe best comparison I can think of is The Nightmare Before Christmas.
 It's when someone takes something from another culture and acts like it's their own.
 It's not appropriation if it's something like enjoying another culture's food or attending a public cultural festival.
 But it is appropriation if a white person tries to have dreadlocks because it ignores the cultural roots and significance of dreadlocks, as well as overlooking how most black people with dreadlocks will be denied a job because their hair is "unprofessional".
 Similarly, it's cultural appropriation when people at Coachella wear feather headdresses as a fun little costume, but for Native Americans that wear feather headdresses, it's an extremely important and significant part of their culture; and it adds insult to injury when that's happening after everything Americans have done to Native Americans.

+Easiest way to avoid cultural appropriation is, don't wear other people's cultures like it's a costume.
+Also, don't use or take something of another's culture without stone of that culture willingly giving it to you.10 Reply6K opinions shared on Society & Politics topic.
 A thing or custom a culture comes up with that another culture happens upon, figures out how to make profitable, and then does so without sharing the profits with the culture it originated from.

 In so many words, cultural appropriation is "intellectual property theft," except it is the property of a whole community instead of just one person, thus no one thought to put a patent on it or whatever.